jswny/edgybot/README.md

 ### Docker

 You can run with Docker Compose, which will build the image locally, and use the environment variables from your current environment.
+You can alternatively setup a .env file which contains the appropriate environment variables and values which Compose will pick up automatically.

 ```shell
 docker-compose up